Fabien-Chouteau/rtmidi_ada/README.md

 # rtmidi_ada
-Ada binding for the rtMIDI library
+Ada "middleweight" binding for the rtMIDI library